liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 \end{equation}
 $$

-It is now clear that $\mP$ is also a rotation matrix which transform a vector in the internal coordinate system to the reference coordinate system.
+It is now clear that $\mP$ is also a rotation matrix which transforms a vector in the internal coordinate system to the reference coordinate system.
 All rotation matrices should have following properties:

 * $\mR^{-1} = \mR^T$
 * $\det(\mR) = \pm 1$ since $1=\det(I)=\det(\mR^T\mR)=\det(\mR^T)\det(\mR)=\det(\mR)^2$